Family-centred care in the neonatal intensive care unit (NICU)

 Even though your baby needs to be cared for by medical staff, you are your baby’s family.
 As family, you are your baby’s primary and long-term source of care, love and support.
 The strong bond between you and your baby should be fostered and nurtured throughout your baby’s time in hospital.

 This is the basic idea behind family-centred care in the neonatal intensive care unit (NICU).

 So family-centred care is about respecting your relationship with your baby and treating you with respect.
 It’s also about working as a team with you to make decisions about your baby’s care and treatment in the NICU.

-When the bond between you and your baby is fostered and you’re involved in your baby’s care, it improves the quality and continuity of your baby’s care – in the NICU and in the transition to home.
+When the bond between you and your baby is fostered and you’re involved in your baby’s care, it improves the quality of your baby’s care – in the NICU and in the transition to home.

 Family-centred care means that doctors and nurses should: